viseshrp/whatsonpypi/README.rst

         $ whatsonpypi pytest-runner==4.1 --add

-    Optionally, directory to search for requirement files can be specified with ``--req-path``.
+    Optionally, directory to search for requirement files can be specified with ``--req-dir``.
     Both absolute and relative paths are allowed.
 Must be a directory.

     .. code-block:: bash

-        $ whatsonpypi pytest-runner==4.1 --add --req-path /Users/Me/Documents/GitHub/project/requirements
+        $ whatsonpypi pytest-runner==4.1 --add --req-dir /Users/Me/Documents/GitHub/project/requirements

     Default value (if not provided) is the directory where the command is run.